CrunchyData/pgCompare/README.md

 1. Java version 21 or higher.
 2. Maven 3.9 or higher.
 3. Postgres version 15 or higher (to use for the pgCompare Data Compare repository).
-4. Necessary JDBC drivers (Postgres, MySQL, MSSQL and Oracle currently supported).
+4. Necessary JDBC drivers (DB2, Postgres, MySQL, MSSQL and Oracle currently supported).
 5. Postgres connections must not go through a connection pooler like pgBouncer.

 ## Limitations